configit-open-source/csmerge/README.md

 You can also set it up system wide, see [http://git-scm.com/docs/gitattributes](http://git-scm.com/docs/gitattributes "Git Attributes") for details.

+### Step 3 : Install binaries
+Copy the content of the `binaries` folder to a location that is included in the value of the PATH environment variable.

 ## Usage

 When packages.config files or csproj are modified in both branches, the configured failmerge merge driver